taylorrae7/flask_starter/README.md

 ## Flask Start-Up!

-Starter App, powered by Real Python
+Starter app for a flask application

 Key Features/Packages being used:
 * Modular Flask application architecture using [Application Factories][app-factory] and [Blueprints][blueprints]